sonic-net/SONiC/doc/pmon/sonic_thermal_control_test_plan.md

 ### Ansible and Pytest

 No new Ansible YAML test case will be added.
-The test will reuse current [platform test](https://github.com/Azure/sonic-mgmt/tree/master/tests/platform) in sonic-mgmt.
-New pytest test cases will be added to [test_platform_info.py](https://github.com/Azure/sonic-mgmt/blob/master/tests/platform/test_platform_info.py).
+The test will reuse current [platform test](https://github.com/Azure/SONiC-mgmt/tree/master/tests/platform) in SONiC-mgmt.
+New pytest test cases will be added to [test_platform_info.py](https://github.com/Azure/SONiC-mgmt/blob/master/tests/platform/test_platform_info.py).
 In addition, valid_policy.json,  invalid_format_policy.json and invalid_value_policy.json will be added as thermal policy configuration file for test purpose.

 #### Valid policy file